University of Georgia School of Law

 Legal Spanish II

 Kristen E. Shepherd is a staff attorney and adjunct instructor for the Community Health Law Partnership Clinic (Community HeLP) at the University of Georgia School of Law.
-In this role, she supervises students as they engage in a variety of interdisciplinary services focused on the intersection of immigration status and health, including direct client representation, federal litigation, and project-based advocacy.
+In this role, she supervises students as they engage in a variety of interdisciplinary services focused on the intersection of immigration status and health, including direct client representation, federal litigation and project-based advocacy.
+Shepherd speaks Spanish and she also instructs the law school's Legal Spanish curriculum.

-She earned her undergraduate degree from Arizona State University and her Juris Doctor from Mitchell Hamline School of Law, where she received the Minnesota Justice Foundation’s Achievement in Public Service Award for completing over 600 hours of community service.
-Shepherd speaks Spanish and has studied abroad in Spain and Mexico.
+She earned her undergraduate degree from Arizona State University and her Juris Doctor from Mitchell Hamline School of Law, where she received the Minnesota Justice Foundation’s Achievement in Public Service Award for completing more than 600 hours of community service.

 Georgia State Bar